 When did miiverse die?

-Miiverse can be accessed at any time on Nintendo 3DS family systems or Wii U. Press the HOME Button to access the HOME Menu and click the Miiverse icon to open Miiverse.
-You can then browse communities, post comments and replies to others.
+Press the HOME Button to access the HOME Menu and click the Miiverse icon to open Miiverse.
+You can then browse communities, post comments, and reply to others.
 You can also view the activity of registered friends or users that you follow on the Activity Feed.

 If you enter Miiverse while using supported software, you will be taken directly to the software’s Miiverse communities, allowing you to see information about the game or post comments about your experience immediately.
 In many supported titles, you can also attach a screenshot of your gameplay to your posts.